- Written by Dr.Mehmet Demircioglu

 A safe plan starts before the surgery day.
 The medication name, dose, timing, blood pressure, pulse, and medical history should be clear early.

 Hair shedding has been reported with some ADHD medications, but it is not the most common explanation for a weak hair transplant result.
-If shedding starts after a new medicine or a recent dose change, it deserves a proper medical review, not panic.
+If shedding starts after a new medicine or a recent dose change, it deserves a proper medical review, not panic or a sudden medication stop.

 After a transplant, shedding can come from normal transplanted hair cycling, native hair shock loss, ongoing androgenetic hair loss, illness, stress, poor diet, low iron, thyroid issues, medication changes, or surgical factors.
 More than one cause can exist at the same time.

-I am careful with quick statements such as the medicine ruined the transplant.
+I pay close attention to quick statements such as the medicine ruined the transplant.
 The timing matters.
 The pattern matters.
 The difference between transplanted hair and native hair matters.
 The scalp examination matters.

 If appetite suppression has reduced protein intake, if sleep has collapsed, or if the dose was recently increased, those details should be shared with both doctors.
 A good plan protects both mental function and hair recovery instead of sacrificing one without a reason.

 If the shedding is diffuse across the scalp, the evaluation is different from a small patch in the recipient area.
 If the native hair is miniaturized, the concern is different again.
-I would rather separate these patterns carefully than tell every patient to stop a useful medication and hope the hair improves.
+Separating these patterns carefully is better than telling every patient to stop a useful medication and hope the hair improves.

-This is where ADHD medication can matter even when the grafts themselves are not directly harmed.
-A patient who cannot sleep, forgets aftercare steps, checks the grafts repeatedly, skips food, drinks too much coffee, or becomes restless during recovery may create avoidable problems.
+ADHD medication can matter even when the grafts themselves are not directly harmed.
+If you cannot sleep, forget aftercare steps, check the grafts repeatedly, skip food, drink too much coffee, or feel restless during recovery, avoidable problems become more likely.

 I pay attention to the behavior around the medicine.
-If ADHD treatment makes the patient calmer, more organized, and better able to follow instructions, that may help recovery.
+If ADHD treatment makes you calmer, more organized, and better able to follow instructions, that may help recovery.
 If the dose creates palpitations, insomnia, appetite loss, or anxiety, the plan needs review.

-I would also avoid stacking stimulants.
-Prescription medication, strong coffee, energy drinks, and gym stimulants are not the same as a normal recovery routine.
-My advice about coffee after a hair transplant and pre-workout after a hair transplant becomes more relevant when a patient already takes stimulant medicine.
+Avoid stacking stimulants.
+Prescription medication, strong coffee or energy drinks on surgery morning, and gym stimulants are not the same as a normal recovery routine.
+One familiar small coffee is different from repeated coffees, energy drinks, pre workout products, or extra stimulant doses after poor sleep.
+My advice about coffee after a hair transplant and pre workout after a hair transplant becomes more relevant when you already take stimulant medicine.

 Follow the medication plan agreed before surgery.
 Do not decide on your own to double the dose because the day is long.
 Do not skip the medicine secretly if the team expects you to have taken it.
 Do not add extra caffeine or a stimulant supplement to compensate for poor sleep.